 Why Is Early Childhood Hearing Screening Important For Your Child?

-Approximately two to four of every 1,000 children in the United States are born deaf or hard-of-hearing, making hearing loss the most common birth disorder.
+Everyday in the United States, approximately 1 in 1,000 newborns (or 33 babies every day) is born profoundly deaf with another two to three out of 1,000 babies born with partial hearing loss, making hearing loss the number one birth defect in America.
 Many studies have shown that early diagnosis of hearing loss is crucial to the development of speech, language, cognitive, and psychosocial abilities.
 Treatment is most successful if hearing loss is identified early, preferably within the first month of life.
 Still, one in every four children born with serious hearing loss does not receive a diagnosis until age three or older.

 The first opportunity to test a child's hearing is in the hospital shortly after birth.
 If your child's hearing is not screened before leaving the hospital, it is recommended that screening be done within the first month of life.
-Should test results indicate a possible hearing loss, seek further evaluation as soon as possible; preferably within the first three to six months of life.
+If hearing loss is suspected, make sure an otolaryngologist orders tests for your baby's hearing by three months of age.
+If hearing loss is confirmed, it's important to consider the use of hearing devices and other communication options by six months of age.

 Is Early Hearing Screening Mandatory?